Sereno1710/pfl2324/tp1/README.md

     nl, nl.
 ```

-To display pieces, it was necessary to create a predicate to obtain piece information **get_piece/4** that can be found in `utils.pl`.
+To display the pieces, it was necessary to create a predicate to obtain piece information called **get_piece/4**, which can be found in `utils.pl`.

 ```